 The school flourished, and in 1902, the school families and others chartered a new Lutheran congregation in Oak Park, for which they chose the name Grace.
 In 1904, they erected a church structure next to the one-room schoolhouse--a brick building with a tall steeple that still stands today.

 In 1922, Otto A. Geiseman was called to be pastor at Grace, and thus began an era of growth and outreach into the non-German, non-Lutheran surrounding community.
 A larger church and school building was dedicated in 1931.
 The building, in the English Gothic style, was designed by the architectural firm of Talmadge and Watson.
 It was erected on the corner of Division and Bonnie Brae, across Harlem Avenue in neighboring River Forest, adjacent to the campus of Concordia Teachers College (now Concordia University).
-Despite the Depression and World War II, the congregation was debt-free by 1947.
-A new wing was added to the school in 1952.

 The 1950s and 1960s were a time of steady growth for Grace.
 F. Dean Lueking, who had come to the congregation as an assistant pastor in 1954, became pastor in 1963, after the death of Geiseman.
 The church and school communities enjoyed a close relationship with Concordia, which is owned and operated by the Lutheran Church--Missouri Synod, the larger church body to which the Grace congregation belonged.
 Grace School served as the lab school for Concordia's teacher education program, and many faculty members and their families were members at Grace.